PierreSylvain/clean-code-php/README.md

     // ...
 }

-// Bad because Employees "have" tax data.
+// Mauvais because Employees "have" tax data.
 // EmployeeTaxData is not a type of Employee

 class EmployeeTaxData extends Employee